kwea123/nerf_pl/README.md

    --exp_name exp
 ```

 These parameters are chosen to best mimic the training settings in the original repo.
 See [opt.py](opt.py) for all configurations.

+You can monitor the training process by `tensorboard --logdir logs/` and go to `localhost:6006` in your browser.

 ## LLFF